haxtheweb/edtechjoker/draft-outline.md

 ## Tues
 - From reading through it seems most understood the fundamentals of the requests we were making and how to wire up to a wikipedia-query tag
   - Several ran into issues w/ rate limitting, a topic we'll need to build a solution for in the future via API keys
+  - the codepen has a magic script in it (we call it that, literally) which references a `build.js` file and loads off a registry.
+It is not to be included in the code of your element.
+Copy paste slightly less. 🤔
   - `fetch` and this feedback loop of small thing + API is the act of building a micro-frontend
+- Today I'll be stepping through how the following works to form a basis for what your going to do the next 2 weeks: https://github.com/elmsln/ip-project/blob/master/src/CourseDates.js
-- To ensure we are all on the same page as far as expectations, I'm going to take a data model that someone in class produced (`response.json`) and wire it up to a `date-card` webcomponent that an IST student made for us at a previous point in time - https://www.npmjs.com/package/@lrnwebcomponents/date-card
+- I'm going to take a data model that someone in class produced (`response.json`) and wire it up to a `date-card` webcomponent that an IST student made for us at a previous point in time - https://www.npmjs.com/package/@lrnwebcomponents/date-card
   - `@lrnwebcomponents/date-card` is available on NPM if you'd like to follow along
-- For this exercise, we're going to take a single response from an API, parse it into an Array, transform the data into something easier to understand for our element, and then "stamp" the data down using a specialized `for` loop called a `.map`
+- For this exercise, we're going to take a single response from an API, parse it into an Array, *transform the data into something easier to understand* for our element, and then "stamp" the data down using a specialized `for` loop called a `.map`
   - `.map` allows you to walk `Array` data and can be read as "Take each item in this array and do the following thing with each value"
   - `LitElement` has specialized support for `.map` and `properties` that are `type: Array` to automatically update your element when values change, as a loop